monikapant12/car-valuation/README.md

 # Domain: Medicine

 # Objective
-  To predict the prices of pre-owned cars based on some the specifications of the car.
+  To predict the prices of pre-owned cars based on the specifications of the car.

 # Data